Photo: Velib bike hire in Paris

 airports, or major institutional buildings.

-Since the terrorist attacks of 2015, the plan Vigipirate has been
+Since the terrorist attacks of 2015, the plan Vigipirate has

 rolled out full time, with aremed police and military patrolling in

 sensitive and busy locations in Paris and other towns and cities.

 French road tax disc, obligatory for all motor vehicles from 1956 to

 2001.
 In 2001, to the great joy of French motorists, the "vignette" was